 Accidents with an impaired driver are often severe.
 Do you know what to do if you or a loved one are injured in a drunk driving incident?

-If you need a DUI accident attorney, you can count on the team at the Law Offices of Greg Prosmushkin, P.C. to be by your side, fighting to secure the compensation you deserve.
+If you need a Bristol DUI Accident Attorney, you can count on the team at The Law Offices of Greg Prosmushkin, P.C. to be by your side, fighting to secure the compensation you deserve.

 We all know how dangerous drinking and driving is, but we want to give you some numbers from the latest report from the Pennsylvania Department of Transportation.
 In 2017, there were 10,346 alcohol-related crashes in the state.